oddbird/oddleventy/content/work/timedesigner.md

-  their school scheduling web app using CSS grid and custom property wizardry on the front-end, and well-tested Django/Python on back-end.
+  their school scheduling web app using CSS grid and custom property wizardry on the front-end, and well-tested Django/Python on the back-end.
   Currently, the software is only available to schools in Tegy training programs.
 ---